ocelotconsulting/rest-standards/api/slides/schema.md

 # Schema

-Each endpoint should return the same schema for all requests, whether or not optional query parameters are present.
+Each endpoint should return the same schema for all requests, whatever the value of query parameters.
-But we define the term 'schema' a little more loosely.
+But we define the term 'schema' a little more loosely than, say, a statically typed language does.

 For example: